GiselaG-hub/sqlalchemy-challenge/README.md

 * Identify the average temperature in June at all stations across all available years in the dataset.
 Do the same for December temperature.

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
 Will you use a paired t-test, or an unpaired t-test?
 Why?

+# Temperature Analysis II

+* The starter notebook contains a function called calc_temps that will accept a start date and end date in the format %Y-%m-%d.
+The function will return the minimum, average, and maximum temperatures for that range of dates.

+* Use the calc_temps function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").

+* Plot the min, avg, and max temperature from your previous query as a bar chart.

+* Use the average temperature as the bar height.

+*Use the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).